run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/upgrade.md

     helm repo update
     ```

-=== "Airgapped" bash
+=== "Airgapped"

-    * Ask for a tar file `runai-air-gapped-<new-version>.tar` from Run:ai customer support.
-The file contains the new version you want to upgrade to. `new-version` is the updated version of the Run:ai control plane.
+    * Ask for a tar file `constrol-plane-<NEW-VERSION>.tar` from Run:ai customer support.
+The file contains the new version you want to upgrade to. `<NEW-VERSION>` is the updated version of the Run:ai control plane.
     * Upload the images as described [here](preparations.md#runai-software-files).